 Bottle gourds growing in a garden

-Today in the United States, there are three types of gourds that are typically grown: Lagenarias, or hard shells, that are mainly used in crafts; Luffas (also spelled loofah), most commonly used as sponges and Cucurbitas, the ones we call decorative or ornamental.
+Today in the United States, there are three types of gourds that are typically grown: Lagenarias, or hard shells, that are mainly used in crafts; Luffas (also spelled loofah), most commonly used as sponges and Cucurbitas, a family of flowering plants that include the ones we call decorative or ornamental.

 Cantine variety of ornamental gourds

-Ornamental gourds are a whole lot smaller than ordinary gourds.
-Although some people eat them, they are more commonly known for their curious forms.
-These include such catchy names as bottle, kettle, pear, crown of thorns, egg and the popular cantine (those little pumpkin-shaped ones.)
-The unusual shapes are due to the little gourds’ tendency to cross-pollinate with each other as well as with pumpkins and squash.
+A whole lot smaller than ordinary gourds, ornamental gourds are known for their curious forms.
+These include bottle, kettle, pear, crown of thorns, egg and the popular cantine that looks like a miniature pumpkin.
+The unusual shapes result from the gourds’ tendency to cross-pollinate with each other as well as with larger pumpkins and squash.
 This allows for an endless supply of design possibilities.

 Designing with ornamental gourds: Key elements

-A good plan of action before getting started on your design is to first assemble some seasonal items that will add color and interest to your arrangement.
-If you’re considering a dry arrangement, leaves, twigs, nuts and feathers act as great accents to gourds.
+A good plan of action before getting started is to first assemble some seasonal items that will add color and interest to your ornamental gourds.
+If you’re considering a dry arrangement, leaves, twigs, nuts and feathers act as great accents.
 Try pheasant feathers, curly willow branches, walnuts or pinecones.